 Table of contents

-Why are they used?
+Why are vaginal pessaries used?

-Through this treatment it is possible to:
+Through this treatment, it’s possible to:

-- Regulate the flow
+- Regulate the flow of vaginal fluids

 How are vaginal pessaries inserted?